greg-dobedobedo/docker_nginx-letsencrypt/README.md

 # Obtaining certificates

-Execute by yourself the certbot command because if you want a thing done well, do it yourself:
+Execute the certbot command and follow the instruction:

     docker exec -it nginx-letsencrypt certbot --nginx certonly

-If you know the TOS, you can go faster :
+If you already know the ToS, go faster :

     docker exec -it nginx-letsencrypt certbot --nginx -d <firstdomain> -d <otherdomain> -n --agree-tos --email <your email> certonly

-If you want certbot to modify your nginx automatically with all the SSL parameters, remove "certonly" but first declare no ssl parameters in your nginx server block and do not listen on 443/tcp neither.
+If you want certbot to automatically fill your nginx server blocks with the required ssl_ directives, remove "certonly".
+This only works if there is no existing ssl_ directives and if you do not already listen a ssl port in your server block.

-If you want your domains in separate certificates, execute the cerbot several times with different domains.
+If you want several certificates with different domains instead of a single one with all domains bundled, execute cerbot for each certificate separately.

-If you need more certificate, you can launch the certbot at any time.
+If you need a new certificate, you can launch certbot at any time, modify your nginx configuration and restart the container to apply changes.

 # Using certificates

-The certificates are published in /etc/letsencrypt/live/\<firstdomain\>/ where \<firstdomain\> is the first provided domain : cert.pem, fullchain.pem, privkey.pem.
+The certificates are published in /etc/letsencrypt/live/<firstdomain>/ where <firstdomain> is the first provided domain : cert.pem, fullchain.pem, privkey.pem.
-Prefer fullchain.pem instead of cert.pem as the intermediate certificates will be provided to clients.
+Choose fullchain.pem instead of cert.pem as the intermediate certificates will be also provided during ssl handshake.

-Modify your nginx configuration files to add the SSL support.
-For instance :
+If you choose certonly option, modify manually your nginx configuration files to add SSL support:

     server {
     listen 443 ssl;